Nepenthes pitopangii: Type specimen

-The upper pitchers are slightly larger than their terrestrial counterparts, growing to 7.5 cm in height by 5 cm in width.
+The upper pitchers are smaller than their terrestrial counterparts, growing to only 4.5 cm in height by 3.7 cm in width.
 They narrow markedly just below the pitcher orifice, giving them their distinctive inflated appearance.
 In aerial traps, the ventral wings are reduced to ribs.
 The peristome is cylindrical and measures up to 3 mm in width.
 It bears ribs up to 0.3 mm high and spaced up to 0.45 mm apart.
 Peristome teeth are completely absent in upper pitchers.
 On the inner surface of the pitcher cup, the digestive glands form a conspicuous band of black dots around the waterline of the pitcher fluid.
 Glands located elsewhere on the interior of the pitcher are yellow and far less prominent.
 This species does not appear to possess the highly viscous pitcher fluid of species such as N. inermis.
 The lid is sub-orbicular and up to 2.9 cm long by 2.8 cm wide.
 As in lower pitchers, it lacks appendages.
 An unbranched spur up to 1.5 mm long is inserted near the base of the lid.
 The upper pitchers are similarly coloured to the lowers, but with a slightly lighter pitcher body and darker (orange to red) peristome.
 The orange flecks on the pitcher exterior become longer towards the bottom of the pitcher, continuing as streaks for some distance up the tendril.
 As in lower traps, the upper surface of the lid closely matches the exterior of the pitcher in colouration.

 The plant has a racemose inflorescence measuring up to 37 cm in length by 2.5 cm in diameter.
 The peduncle itself may be up to 18 cm long by 3 mm wide, whereas the rachis is up to 20 cm long.
 The inflorescence bears one-flowered pedicels (7–9 mm long), with the lowermost ones sometimes bearing a filiform bract up to around 0.5 mm long.
 The elliptic tepals measure up to 2 mm in length.
 Androphores are 2.5–3 mm long.
 The female inflorescence and fruits of this species are unknown.